swaptacular/swpt_accounts/protocol.rst

 2. If the specified account does not exist, the message's timestamp MUST be checked.
 If it is too far in the past, the message MUST be ignored.
-Otherwise, an attempt MUST be made to create a new account with the requested configuration settings. [#creation-date]_ If the new account has been successfully created, an `AccountUpdate`_ message MUST be sent; otherwise a `RejectedConfig`_ message MUST be sent.
+Otherwise, an attempt MUST be made to create a new account with the requested configuration settings. [zero-principal]_ [#creation-date]_ If the new account has been successfully created, an `AccountUpdate`_ message MUST be sent; otherwise a `RejectedConfig`_ message MUST be sent.

 .. [#forbid-transfers] Server implementations SHOULD NOT accept incoming transfers for "scheduled for deletion" accounts.

+.. [zero-principal] The principal (the amount that the debtor owes to the creditor, without the interest) on newly created accounts MUST be zero.

 .. [#creation-date] Note that an account can be removed from the server's database, and then a new account with the same